-Phil has lived in Hoboken for 33 years, returning to New Jersey as a 22-year old graduate of Tufts University.After attending Rutgers Law School in Newark, he married Rebecca Kramnick.
-Phil and Rebecca are proud to have raised their daughters, Madeline 23, and Anna 19, here in Hoboken.
+Phil has lived in Hoboken for 37 years, moving to town after graduating from Tufts University to attend Rutgers Law School.
+Phil and his wife Rebecca Kramnick are proud to have raised their daughters, Madeline 27 and Anna 23, here in Hoboken.

-Phil served eight years as a commissioner on the Hoboken Zoning Board, where he supported the adaptive reuse of abandoned industrial structures including the Pilsener Haus project.
+Before he was elected to the City Council, Phil served eight years as a Commissioner on the Hoboken Zoning Board.
+As a Zoning Board Commissioner, Phil supported the adaptive reuse of abandoned industrial structures including the Pilsener Haus project.
 Phil also supported the introduction of new uses in the industrial northwest such as the Gravity Vault and the buildings that include the current and future homes of the Mile Square Theatre.
-He enthusiastically supported the reconstruction of the American Legion Post, including housing for 6 homeless veterans.
-Phil has also served on the Hoboken Planning Board.
+He enthusiastically supported there construction of the American Legion Post, including housing for 6 homeless veterans, and as a Councilman, Phil was instrumental in securing a $100,000 contribution from the Jon Bon Jovi Foundation for the American Legion to expand this project to house an additional 18 homeless veterans on the site.
+Phil also has served as a Commissioner on the Hoboken Planning Board.

-Phil has served as Secretary and Governance Chair of the Board of Legal Information for Families Today (LIFT), a not-for profit organization which provides free legal information and legal advice to tens of thousands of unrepresented families navigating New York’s Family Court system.
+Phil served 7years on the Board of Trustees of Family Legal Care (formerly known as LIFT), a not-for-profit organization which each year provides free legal information and legal advice to tens of thousands of unrepresented families navigating New York’s Family Court system.
 Phil is the recipient of the Corporate Leadership Award from the Women’s Housing and Economic Development Corporation,a Bronx-based anti-poverty non-profit organization.
 Phil is a practicing attorney in the New York office of an international law firm where he is a shareholder in the firm’s litigation practice.

 - Rebuild By Design Ad Hoc Committee